The CAT tool for individual translators

 b) Customer may not have and may not request administrative access to the server computer(s).

-44. If Provider is requested to resolve an incident by taking control of one or more of Customer’s computers, where Customer has a valid SMA and optionally a server hosting agreement, Provider shall proceed with the greatest possible care as to prevent any loss of data or functionality on Customer’s end, as well as any loss of productivity or business.
+44. If Provider is requested to resolve an incident by taking control of one or more of Customer’s computers, where Customer has a valid SMA and optionally a server hosting agreement, Provider shall proceed with the greatest possible care for to prevent any loss of data or functionality on Customer’s end, as well as any loss of productivity or business.

 45. If loss of data or functionality occurs, and Provider’s responsibility is proven by Customer, and the loss of data or functionality causes loss of business or revenue for Customer, Provider shall be liable for the damages.
 If the extent and amount of the damage can be documented, and it is proved that the damage is exclusively the result of Provider’s fault, misconduct, or neglect, and it is also proved that the damage cannot be averted or mitigated in any other way, Provider shall be liable to the entire amount of the damage, through Provider’s professional liability insurance.
 If the extent of damage cannot be documented, Provider shall be liable for a maximum of the purchase price of the licensed products affected by the operations of the computer that is controlled by Provider at the time the loss occurs.